-What’s behind our luxury market intelligence?
 We collect actual point-of-sale data from thousands of retail doors in the U.S, including department, national chain, mass merchant, pure play, warehouse club, military, jewelry chain, and independent retail doors.
 Our team collects this information in a secure and anonymous format, so that the performance of any individual jeweler is never revealed.

 Annual U.S. Fine Watch Market Report